-Gateways takes a wholistic approach to behavioural support service with the goal of improving each person’s quality of life.
+Gateways takes a holistic approach to behavioural support service with the goal of improving each person’s quality of life.
 Our Behaviour Practitioner works as part of a multidisciplinary team to assess an individual’s needs and devise appropriate and supportive strategies to ensure each person can achieve their specific goals.

 What is Positive Behaviour Support?